gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Krishna

 Q1.
 What tasks did I work on / complete?
+ - Setup Node.Js and Express.
+ - Worked on DB design

 Q2.
 What am I planning to work on next?
+ - Write script to get cities of the world and update it in DB

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Siddharth

 Q1.
+What tasks did I work on / complete?
-Completed Db setup.
+ - Completed Db setup.
 [Created db on RDS and created models in node]

 Q2.
+What am I planning to work on next?
-Implement User routes: Login, Registration, Profile
+ - Implement User routes: Login, Registration, Profile

 Q3.
 What tasks are blocked waiting on another team member?
-N/A
+ - N/A

 #### Unmesh